VerifiedInc/schema-sdk/README.md

 5. **Create a new type definition in types.d.ts using the newly created jsonSchema definition**, e.g. IdentityCredentialSchemaType
 6. **Add the newly create type definition to index.ts exports** under the "credential types" inline comment
 7. **Create a new Jest describe block for validation tests in validate.test.ts** which covers the newly created JsonSchema, e.g. `describe('IdentityCredential Schema', () => {...`

+### e2e Testing
+Likely you will need to be testing local `schema-sdk` changes in a dependent project like [schema-resolver](https://github.com/UnumID/schema-resolver).
+The simplest and recommended way of doing so if via `npm link` as outlined [here](https://www.geeksforgeeks.org/how-to-install-a-local-module-using-npm/).
+Just be sure to run `npm run compile` before running `npm link` in either directory.

 ## AJV
 [Ajv](https://ajv.js.org/guide/why-ajv.html) is used for schema validation.
 Currently defining all schemas at initialization however they still end up being compiled in an on demand fashion.
 If necessary, we can opt to using the pure on-demand schema compilation [strategy](https://ajv.js.org/guide/managing-schemas.html#pre-adding-all-schemas-vs-adding-on-demand) given we would like to support a large number of credential schemas.